barryli717/LeetCode-Algorithms/README.md

 # LeetCode
- Notes and codes for LeetCode questions.
+Codes and notes for LeetCode algorithm questions.